 This is matched by its versatility.
 Whether it’s long distance or short commutes, the Triban will devour it all.

-It’s capable of taking tyres up to 32c (though the bike comes with 25c Hutchinson Equinox 2 rubber) if you want more cushioning for bumpy roads, and comes with Shimano Sora shifters for a triple chainset and a wide-range cassette on the back – this means there’s lots of gears to help out when the road goes up.
+It’s capable of taking tyres up to 32c (though the bike comes with 25c Michelin Dynamic Sport) if you want more cushioning for bumpy roads, and comes with Shimano Sora shifters for a triple chainset and a wide-range cassette on the back – this means there’s lots of gears to help out when the road goes up.

 The brakes are Shimano and we felt they could have been a little better – but at this price you’re getting a pretty good deal.